-- Overall national winner(s) will see their entry displayed publicly, receive Amazon vouchers worth £50, a goody bag, a prize for their class and more! - Regional winners will each receive an Amazon voucher worth £25 and a goody bag. - ★ Highly commended certificates will also be awarded, and a winner will be chosen for each school. - ★ The first 20 schools to send in 25+ entries will get a careers book for their library and a mention on our website.
+- Overall national winner(s) will see their entry displayed publicly and receive Amazon vouchers worth £50, a goody bag and a prize for their class! - Regional winners will each receive an Amazon voucher worth £25 and a goody bag. - ★ All winners will receive certificates and have their entry featured on our online gallery. - ★ Highly commended certificates will also be awarded, and a winner will be chosen for each school.